 I do not have the time or resources to pursue this hypothesis, but I do think it would make for more than one master's thesis.
-The study would best be a multidisciplinary team effort incorporating archaeology, botany, palynology, genetics, forestry, and soil analysis compared spatially to a detailed study of the Spanish diaries.
+The study would best be a multidisciplinary team effort incorporating archaeology, botany, palynology, genetics, forestry, and soil analysis compared spatially to a detailed study of the Spanish diaries and possibly a reconstruction of regional temperatures.